 A Puzzle About Fickleness

 In this paper, I motivate a puzzle about epistemic rationality.
-The puzzle asks us to explain why it is sometimes irrational to change your mind without a change in your evidence.
-I argue that any adequate solution to this puzzle must explain both why one-off changes of mind are permissible while frequent such changes are irrational.
-On the basis of these desiderata, I argue that two existing solutions to the puzzle — the Process-Oriented Account and the Self-Binding Account — fail.
+On the one hand, there seems to be something problematic about frequently changing your mind.
+On the other hand, changing your mind is often permissible, sometimes even required.
+Why do one-off changes of mind seem rationally permissible, even admirable, while constant changes seem quintessentially irrational?
+I argue that any adequate solution should explain why one-off changes are permissible while fickleness is irrational.
+On the basis of these desiderata, I show that two existing solutions to the puzzle — the Process-Oriented Account and the Self-Binding Account — fail.
 The former mischaracterizes fickleness as rational, while the latter indicts thoughtful changes of mind as irrational.
-My own solution amends and modifies the Process-Oriented Account in order to explain why changes of mind proceed by re-deliberation.
-However, by re-deliberating, one gains relevant inductive and higher-order evidence that make further changes of mind irrational.
-I end by reflecting on the role of epistemic assessments in re-deliberation in order to rebut dissolutions of the puzzle. on which claiming that changing one’s mind is never epistemically irrational.
+My solution augments the Process-Oriented account in order to explain both intuitions.
+I argue that by redeliberating multiple times, one gains both inductive and higher-order evidence that render fickleness irrational.
+Finally, I consider attempts to dissolve the puzzle from Time-Slice Epistemology.
+I argue they are unsatisfying and buttress these arguments by reflecting on the epistemic roles of rationality ascriptions.

 Please email me for a draft!